For audio summary click below

 3. Post-market cybersecurity risk management: continuous alertness to vulnerabilities

 The responsibilities of managing security risks do not end when a device has gained market access though.
-Regulators and delivery organizations increasingly oblige device makers to maintain a proactive and systematic process for ongoing security risk management.
-This is imposed to ensure that you quickly identify new vulnerabilities, exploits for existing vulnerabilities, and mitigate threats.
-You as a manufacturer also need to maintain relevant documentation for all your security risk management activities.
+Regulators and delivery organizations increasingly oblige device makers to maintain a proactive and systematic process for ongoing post-market cybersecurity risk management.
+This is imposed to ensure that you quickly identify new vulnerabilities, exploits existing vulnerabilities and mitigate threats.
+You as a manufacturer also need to maintain relevant documentation for all your medical device security risk assessment activities.